DKMS (Germany, Poland, US, UK, India and Chile)

 - Registry operational information available on: https://share.wmda.info/x/6xJcAQ

-- Update March 19: The registry stays operational.
+- The registry is operational and will be so even in the event of an increasing pandemic in Denmark.
 It varies if staff is working home or will be in the office.
-You will always be able to reach us by e-mail using: email@example.com
+You will always be able to reach us by e-mail using: firstname.lastname@example.org the emergency number on Registry Operational Information on WMDA Share

-- Donors is routinely asked about travel activity within last 6 months and if they have any flu-like symptoms
+- Donor is routinely asked about travel activity within last 6 months and if they have any flu-like symptoms

 - Donors are advised to follow the safety measures from the Danish Government and health care authority.

-- We will accept that product are cryopreserved.
+- We will accept that products are cryopreserved.

 - Registry operational information available on: https://share.wmda.info/x/AxNcAQ